The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 The identification of over 90% of fraudulent charges should provide a substantial savings for insurers, and by extension, customers.
 In this dataset, the average claim is $9605 for inpatient procedures among the providers suspected of fraud but only $3363 for non suspicious providers.
 Likewise, charges are $473 and $262 respectively, for outpatient procedures.
 Assuming that an investigation takes 5 hours of work by a single investigator making $20/hour, the cost is roughly $100 per investigation.
 Given the potentially low cost of an investigation and the high cost of fraud, insurers are highly incentivized to conduct investigations, especially for inpatient cases.

 Fraudulent providers also tend to submit 29.5% more claims than non-fraudulent counterparts (20,623 versus 15,993, respectively).
 As there are relatively fewer fraudulent providers (506) relative to the non-fraudulent providers (4904), the claims per provider is 12 times higher for suspicious provider group (40.7 cases/fraudulent provider divided by 3.26).
-Using the assumption that 10% of the fraudulent provider’s claims are spurious, there are 2063 cases of fraud documented here, amounting to roughly $20M per year (2063 cases * $9,605/case).
+Using the assumption that 10% of the fraudulent providerâ€™s claims are spurious, there are 2063 cases of fraud documented here, amounting to roughly $20M per year (2063 cases * $9,605/case).
 By extension, applying the XGB model to detect fraud at 90% efficacy should result in a savings of $17M/year minus the cost of the investigation (2063 * $100 = $206k) which is comparatively insignificant.
 Even in the case of inpatient investigations where the savings per case is lower, the increased number of cases (104k) indicates a potential net savings of $3.9M after the total savings of $4.9M (10% of 104k cases * $473/case) and investigation costs of $1M.

 ## Major insights